mjohnnywest/credit_risk_classification_project/README.md

 Ensure all required libaries are pip installed

-Ensure "crypto_market_data.csv" is in the "Resources" folder
+Ensure "lending_data.csv" is in the "Resources" folder

-Ensure the "Resources" folder is in the same folder as "Crypto_Clustering_starter_code.ipynb"
+Ensure the "Resources" folder is in the same folder as "credit_risk_classification.ipynb"

-Open "Crypto_Clustering_starter_code.ipynb" with a text editor compatable with IYPNB files
+Open "credit_risk_classification.ipynb" with a text editor compatable with IYPNB files

 Click "Run All" and allow the code to run

-Ensure all graphs and dataframes populate properly
+Ensure matricies and dataframes populate correctly

 ## Contributing